dxx/finders-docs/src/guide/README.md

 # Introduction

-Finders is a distributed service management platform that helps you achieve the governance of microservices, such as service discovery, service registration, service healthy check.
+Finders is a distributed service management platform that help you achieve the governance of microservices, such as service discovery, service registration, service healthy check.
 Finders provides a console UI to visualize viewing of service instances, instance status, and cluster node status.

 ## Features